OwnZones/efp/README.md

 // Receive a EFP fragment
 myEFPReceiver.receiveFragment(subPacket,0);

-//When done stop the worker
+// When done stop the worker
 myEFPReceiver.stopReciever();

 ```